Aston Station to Gas Street Basin Saturday walk for the public

 Walk leader: Paul Hatton

-This is an approximately 3 mile walk along the Birmingham and Fazeley Canal to Gas Street Basin
+This is a 2.7 mile walk along the Birmingham and Fazeley Canal from Aston Station to Gas Street Basin.

 We will meet at Aston Station at 09.53.
 This is the 09.46 Cross-City train from New Street station, where the walk leader will be joining the train.
 If joining at New Street meet on the platform - check the departure boards for details since the platform is often subject to change.
 Aston Station is also served by buses 65, 67, 68 and X64.